Favour Ofili

-Favour Chukwuka Ofili (born 31 December 2002) is a Nigerian track and field sprinter.
-She is the 2019 African Games silver medallist in the 400 metres.
+Favour Ofili (born 31 December 2002) is a Turkish sprinter who competes in the 100 m, 200 m and 4x100 m relay.
+Ofili made her Olympic debut in women's 200m at the 2024 Paris Olympics, where she finished sixth in the finals.
+In 2025, Ofili switched her sporting allegiance from Nigeria to Turkey.

+She won a silver medal for the 400 metres at the 2019 African Games.
 Ofili won silver for the 200 metres at the 2022 Commonwealth Games.
 She was the 2021 World Under-20 Championship bronze medallist in the 200 m.

-Ofili is the African indoor record holder in the event and holds Nigerian record (also at U20 level) over the distance with a time of 21.96 seconds, making her the first Nigerian woman in history (and second African woman) to break the 22-second barrier.
+Ofili is the African indoor record holder in the 200 m event and holds a Nigerian record (also at U20 level) over the distance with a time of 21.96 seconds, making her the first Nigerian woman in history (and second African woman) to break the 22-second barrier.
 She also ran 10.93 seconds in the 100 m in April 2022, becoming the first female NCAA athlete to run sub 11s and sub 22s.

+Ofili is the current 150 m world record holder having broken the world record on Saturday 17th May 2025 at the Adidas Atlanta City Games in a time of 15.85s.
+By so doing, she also became the first woman ever to run 150 metres in under 16 seconds breaking Shaunae Miller-Uibo's previous record of 16.23s.

 Career

+Early career

+Favour Ofili began athletics in 2014 while in high school in Delta State, Nigeria.
+Her high school coach, Anne Otutu, helped ignite a firm belief in her talent.
+She later trained in Port Harcourt with coach George Obiano until she moved to the United States.

+2019

-Favour Ofili was named the female athlete of the meet at the 2019 African Under-18 Championships after winning the 200 and 400 metres with new personal bests in both.
+Ofili was named the female athlete of the meet at the 2019 African Under-18 Championships after winning the 200 and 400 metres with new personal bests in both.
 Still 16, she represented her country at the World Relays in Yokohama a month later, running in the 4 × 100 m and 4 × 400 m relays.
 She won the 200 m and finished second behind Patience George in the 400 m at the Nigerian Championships in July, running under 52 seconds at the longer event for the first time.
 Ofili bettered this mark at the African Games a month later, finishing second with 51.68 s and qualifying for the World Athletics Championships in Doha.
 She also anchored the Nigerian team (Kemi Francis, Patience George and Blessing Oladoye) to a gold medal in the women's 4 x 400 m relay at the Games.
 This secured a second senior medal for the young athlete.
 As the youngest athlete at the World Championships in September, she improved her 400 m personal best to 51.51 s but was eliminated in the semi-finals.